er2/QueryTemplates/README.md

 1. The expected input, in the form of OpenAPI, JSON Schema, OData, XSD etc.
 2. A database query
-3. A templating system such as Slick
+3. A templating system such as from an ORM like Slick
 4. Database result to XML/JSON mapping, as defined by the [SQL](https://en.wikipedia.org/wiki/SQL/XML) [specification](https://en.wikipedia.org/wiki/SQL:2016)

 No general purpose backend language should be necessary.